triton-inference-server/pytriton/examples/huggingface_dialogpt_streaming_pytorch/README.md

 limitations under the License.
 -->

-# HuggingFace BART PyTorch Model
+# HuggingFace DialoGPT streaming

 ## Overview

-The example presents a HuggingFace BART PyTorch model inference.
+The example presents a [DialoGPT](https://huggingface.co/microsoft/DialoGPT-small) model inference.
+The model is downloaded from HuggingFace.

 Example consists of following scripts: